Cruising the Caribbean Sea

 Can you see those bags all over the hallway?
 There is an option for passengers to leave them outside their staterooms with proper labels, so they can be collected and delivered ashore by the crew.
 No one looks after them yet no bag got stolen either.
 North America does not stop surprising me in a good way with its honesty system.

-Each passenger gets assigned a seat at a table (like this one on the picture) for a dinner every night.
+Each passenger gets assigned a seat at a table (like the one in the picture) for dinner every night.
 This is considered to be a fine dining restaurant where you'll get the best food from a fixed (à la carte) menu and will be served at the highest standard.
-You can also have a breakfast in one of those restaurants if you're not in hurry as it usually takes more time to get food than in a buffet restaurant.
+You can also have breakfast in one of those restaurants if you're not in a hurry as it usually takes more time to get food than in a buffet restaurant.
 I would not recommend this option if there is an early arrival in one of the ports of call and you want to maximize your time ashore.

-Twice per trip there is an elegant dinner.
+Twice per trip, there is an elegant dinner.
 You'll know when from a booklet which is distributed in each stateroom by stewards every day.
-Elegant dinner implies that men wear shirts and pants or even suites with ties while women wear formal or cocktail dresses.
-Of course, no one is going to tell to leave a restaurant if you show up in slippers and shorts, but it's considered disrespectful.
-First time we did not pay attention to a booklet, so we didn't know about the dress code.
-When we realized that it was the elegant dinner, I had to iron my shirt and pants super fast.
+Elegant dinner implies that men wear shirts and pants or even suits with ties while women wear formal or cocktail dresses.
+Of course, no one is going to tell you to leave a restaurant if you show up in slippers and shorts, but it's considered disrespectful.
+The first time we did not pay attention to a booklet, so we didn't know about the dress code.
+When we realized that it was an elegant dinner, I had to iron my shirt and pants super fast.
 On those days, the crew usually holds a mini-concert for guests.
 Songs do not have much effect on me, but waitresses dancing on tables do.
 A minute ago she brought you a plate with an entree, and right now she's dancing on a table next to you.
 It was so much fun!

 And food...
-Usually I prefer not to show pictures about it.
+Usually, I prefer not to show pictures of it.
 But I just could not resist this time.
 The food was amazing, especially dinners at the restaurant!
 Lobster tails - my favourite one.

 Your usual lunch would be in one of those buffet restaurants.
-You could also have a breakfast or a dinner here in case you didn't want to eat in a restaurant.
+You could also have breakfast or dinner here in case you don't want to eat in a restaurant.

-Stateroom is quite small, yet very clean and comfortable.
-As we have never cruised before, I decided to take the cheapest stateroom option - without windows, as we had nothing to compare it with.
-Honestly, we didn't regret at all as we didn't spend much time in our stateroom.
+The stateroom is quite small, yet very clean and comfortable.
+As we had never cruised before, I decided to take the cheapest stateroom option - without windows, as we had nothing to compare it with.
+Honestly, we didn't regret it at all as we didn't spend much time in our stateroom.
 And the best views are from upper decks anyway.

 Promenade which takes you to the casino where smoking is traditionally permitted.